 First of all I want to punch out the part of my circle shape on the left where it crosses the type.
-Therefore I use a Clipping Mask, because this will keep the single components as they are and doesn't require any cutting of paths.
-I draw a shape without any fill color and leave out the part where I want to hide the circle shape.
+Therefore we use a Clipping Mask, because this keeps the single components as they are and doesn't require any cutting of paths.
+Just draw a shape without any fill color and leave out the part where we want to hide the circle shape.
 Make sure you have grouped the circle elements.
-Then I select both shapes, right click –> Make Clipping Mask.
+Then, select both shapes, right click –> Make Clipping Mask.
 You can read more about Clipping Masks here: About Clipping Masks

-Next I expand my main wording-group by selecting the group and clicking Object –> Expand Appearance.
+Next, expand the main wording-group by selecting the group and clicking Object –> Expand Appearance.

 Quick Note: Before expanding elements I highly recommend to make a copy of your file or design.
 This will save you a lot of time if you need to go back to previous steps.

-After expanding I cut the lines which are crossing my letters.
-I choose the Scissors Tool (C) and simply click on the spots where lines are crossing the ornament.
-Now I select the part between and delete it.
-I do the same thing with the lines below.
+After expanding we cut the lines which are crossing our letters.
+Choose the Scissors Tool (C) and simply click on the spots where lines are crossing the ornament.
+Now, select the part between and delete it.
+We do the same thing with the lines below.

-To make the endpoints a little bit smoother I use the Width Tool (Shift+W).
-I double-click on the path with a little distance to the endpoint and just click OK.
-Now I double-click on the endpoint and enter a lower value.
-This will create a pointed end.
+To make the endpoints a little bit smoother we use the Width Tool (Shift+W).
+Double-click on the path with a little distance to the endpoint and click OK.
+Now, double-click on the endpoint and enter a lower value.
+This creates a pointed end.

-Here is a nice tutorial about the Width Tool, if you want to deepen this: Using the width tool
+Here is a nice tutorial about the Width Tool if you want to explore this more in depth: Using the width tool

-Now I open our Wild Animals – Illustration Set and copy&paste the tiger head illustration into my logo file.
-I place it onto the circle emblem which I prepared for this purpose.
+Now, open the Wild Animals – Illustration Set and copy&paste the tiger head illustration into the logo file.
+Place it onto the circle emblem which we prepared earlier for this purpose.

-Finally I add a few more filigree lines and curls, to fill the gaps and to set some highlights.
+Finally we add a few more filigree lines and curls to fill the gaps and to set some highlights.
 I mainly use the Royal Signage elements for this purpose.

 Yeah!
 And here we are :)

 One last thing – You remember that we prepared global colors at the beginning?
-If everything went right and you only worked with these colors, we can now use the swatches to easily test different color schemes.
+If everything went right and you only worked with those colors, you can now use the swatches to easily test different color schemes.
 Double-click on a color swatch and enable „Preview“ at the bottom of the window.
 Now change colors and voilà!